SIT Study Abroad: Chile: Public Health, Traditional Medicine, and Community Empowerment

 • Examine national healthcare policies and intercultural and traditional healing.

-• Choose to do an internship in public health centers or with traditional healers of Indigenous people.
+• Choose to do an internship in public health centers or with traditional Indigenous healers.

-• Learn public health research methods; complete field research or an internship.
+• Learn public health research methods and complete field research or an internship.

 Program Reviews